spsforks/SCons-scons-wiki/RevampToolsSubsystem.md

 ## What we need for proper Tool support:
-- A common module for detecting, storing and retrieving infos about the current host architecture, processor type and OS (this would be the [PlatformInfo](PlatformInfo) the platform, the CPU, the vendor, the kernel, and the OS).
+- A common module for detecting, storing and retrieving infos about the current host architecture, processor type and OS (this would be the `PlatformInfo` the platform, the CPU, the vendor, the kernel, and the OS).
 It should be used throughout the whole source tree, including the test framework and the tests themselves. - Introduce Toolchains, as an abstraction for a series (=list) of tools that should get initialized by a single keyword.
 It should be possible to:
 * Check whether we can load/use a toolchain or single tool in our current environment (as given by os.environ['PATH'])
 * Check whether we can load/use a toolchain or single tool in a special environment.
 * Get a list of possible toolchains for a "Tooltopic" (can't think of another name right now).
 A "Tooltopic" would be "C++", and possible toolchains include "mingw" and "msvs".
-This selection would depend on the [PlatformInfo](PlatformInfo).
+This selection would depend on the `PlatformInfo`.
 * Get a default toolchain for a topic, that is actually installed in the current system.
 * Dynamically add new toolchains.
 * Dynamically add new tools to a toolchain.